gabrielguerrero/ngrx-traits/README.md

     this.actions$.pipe(
       ofType(ProductActions.fetch), // on fetch
       concatLatestFrom(() => [
-        this.store.select(ProductSelectors.selectFilters),
+        this.store.select(ProductSelectors.selectFilter),
         this.store.select(ProductSelectors.selectSort),
-        // get pagination details for the requesr ↓ this.store.select(ProductSelectors.selectPagedRequest),
+        // get pagination details for the request ↓ this.store.select(ProductSelectors.selectPagedRequest),
       ]),
       switchMap(([_, filters, sort, pagination]) =>